camillegeorgiou/kibana-audit-objects/README.md

         }
         ```

-    d) Reindex the existing kiban_analytics data into the new kibana index with the formlised mappings and ingest pipeline:
+    d) Reindex the existing kibana_analytics data into the new kibana index with the formlised mappings and ingest pipeline:

         ```
         POST _reindex